 Interestingly enough, since the rise of technology and smartphones the condition has been increasingly affecting technology users.
 With proper treatment, the symptoms of carpal tunnel can be relieved and normal hand and wrist function may be restored.
 Thankfully, imaging scans have been able to give doctors better insight into effective treatment methods for the condition.

 Carpal tunnel is a musculoskeletal injury that causes numbness, tingling, and weakness in the hands.
-These symptoms can be caused by pressure that is put on the median nerve in the wrist.
-The median nerve is central for controlling any movements or sensation in the thumb and fingers.
+These symptoms are typically the result of a pinched nerve called the median nerve, which is located on the palm side of the wrist and is in charge of controlling any movements or sensation in the thumb and fingers.

-As the rates for carpal tunnel increase, technology has attempted to become ‘ergonomically friendly’ to decrease one’s chances of developing carpal tunnel.
+As the rates for carpal tunnel increase, technology has attempted to become “ergonomically friendly” to decrease the chances of developing carpal tunnel.
 Taking a break from repetitive activities or having a variation is key to preventing this musculoskeletal injury in the future.